landaudiogo/cc-tutorials-2023/prometheus/README.md

 output of the last command you executed `kubectl get secrets ...`.

 The following steps are similar to what we have done in the local-setup.
-Add a prometheus datasource that with the `Prometheus server url` field filled to `http://<your-vm-ip>:3001`.
+Add a prometheus datasource with the `Prometheus server url` field filled to `http://<your-vm-ip>:3001`.

 We will now explore some of the different metrics exposed by the prometheus-server deployed in our k8s cluster.
 Our goal will be to analyze how one of our serverless functions is behaving while performing a load test.

-Let's first create the service we will track:
+Let's use the service we created in our `openfaas` session that either adds a researcher to our `experiment.researcher` table, or lists the researchers in our table:
 ```bash
 kubectl apply -f ../openfaas/python-db/postgre-db.yml
 cd ../openfaas && faas-cli up -f python-db.yml && cd -